ywamjapan/ywamjapan.org/content/en/training/sendai-2023dts/hero.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "2023 Japanese-English Discipleship Training School"
+title = "2023 Discipleship Training School"

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
 # hero_media = "hero-academic.png"